COOKIE NOTICE

 What can Pupil Premium be used for?

-Pupil Premium funding can be used for any intervention that will have a positive impact on the educational outcomes of the child in care.
+Pupil Premium Plus for Looked After Children is to be used to improve their educational attainment and to close the attainment gap between them and their peers.The funding can be used for any intervention that will have a positive impact on the educational outcomes of the child in care.
 As each child will have their own unique set of needs, it is difficult to provide a definitive list of interventions.
 However, the education setting should know which strategies and support would best suit the needs of the child.
+Pupil Premium Plus funding requests are not automatically approved.
+Each request is considered on a case-by-case basis through the Virtual School PEP quality assurance process.

 Does the young person have a say in how the PP+ is spent?

 The young person’s views, wishes and feelings about their education must be central to the PEP process and help to inform their termly SMART targets.
-In consultation with the Virtual School, the setting will then determine how the funding can be best deployed to help the young person meet these targets.
+In consultation with the Virtual School, the setting will then determine how the PP+ funding can be best deployed to help the young person meet these targets.
+Where a young person has asked for experiences, resources or support which cannot be funded via PP+ other funding sources should be explored.

-Can a foster carer or residential children’s home worker determine how the PP+ is spent?
+Can parents, foster carers, kinship carers or residential children’s home workers determine how the PP+ is spent?

 What happens if the child is dual rolled with another school?